bollu/w/cses/README.md

   your own!
 - [Sliding window](https://cses.fi/problemset/task/1076/).
 I cheesed and used policy based data structures.
 Implement your own!
+- [Longest flight route](https://cses.fi/problemset/task/1680): solve by keeping pointers from child->parent instead of parent->child
+  to convince yourself that both directions are fine.
+Also, can use djikstra for this?

 ## Solved correctness proofs